performant-software/Neatline/docs/final/style-tab-groups.md

 ## At a Glance

+  - Use tags to slice and dice large collections into subsets of related records.
+  - Tags can be used as the "selectors" for Neatline's stylesheet system, which uses a simplified dialect of CSS.
+  - Each record is assigned to a presenter, which determines how the record's "Title" and "Body" content are displayed

 ## Tags

 The tags field takes a comma-delimited list of one or more tags.
 For example: